A Patient’s Guide to Acromioclavicular Joint Separation

 After about three months, you will start more active strengthening.
 Exercises will focus on improving strength and control of the rotator cuff muscles and the muscles around the shoulder blade.
 Your therapist will help you retrain these muscles to keep the ball of the humerus centered in the socket.
 This helps your shoulder move smoothly during all your activities.

 Recovery from shoulder surgery can take some time.
 You will need to be patient and stick to your therapy program.
-Some of the exercises you’ll do are designed get your shoulder working in ways that are similar to your work tasks and sport activities.
+Some of the exercises you’ll do are designed to get your shoulder working in ways that are similar to your work tasks and sports activities.
 Your therapist will help you find ways to do your tasks that don’t put too much stress on your shoulder.
 Before your therapy sessions end, your therapist will teach you a number of ways to avoid future problems.